V-Sekai/manuals/decisions/20221022-have-larger-worlds-by-server-state-migration.md

 ## Is there a reason why this should be core and done by us?

-We own the networking stack.
+We maintain the networking stack.

 ## References